-The structure of each day in the bookshop has become replete.
+The structure of each day in the bookshop has become quite nice.

-Each day forms nicely, bulges out and toward the afternoon, trims itself and tries to return to normal by closing time.
+Each day forms, bulges out toward the afternoon, trims itself, and tries to return to normal by closing time.

 Each day the flow of information is generous.

 Each morning seems to be about Henry James.

 At closing time, I am anxious to get home and keep going with Henry James.
 I am slow.
 Leon told me that I am slow with books, it is true.
 But I am justified – The Spoils of Poynton is a thicket.
 I have to go slowly.

 Young families wash in on a tide of enthusiasm and spare time because the school holidays have begun, and it is summer.
 And there is a new Star Wars film.
 When they leave, the door is covered in fingerprints, and there will be an empty juice bottle amongst the Geronimo Stiltons.

 ‘Where’s that book The Cross Sections of the Man of War?
 Is it still here?
 Last week it was.’